This post may include affiliate links.

 Now that you know what you’re dealing with, it’s time for treatment.
-These are safe to use on toddlers and older kids–if you suspect problems with a baby, I recommend calling the doctor.
+These remedies are safe to use on toddlers, older kids, and adults–if you suspect problems with a baby, I recommend calling the doctor.

 Note: If there is any fluid draining from the ear, or if your child has tubes in their ears, do NOT put anything in the ear.

 Lay down, with the sore ear facing up, and place a warm washcloth or warm heating pad on the ear.
 The warmth encourages blood flow, which promotes healing, and it also helps thin the fluid to help it drain.

 Put a few drops of willow-garlic ear oil (willow bark relieves pain and garlic is antiseptic) in the ear.
 Gently warm the oil bottle in water for a few minutes before using it.
 You can make garlic oil at home, but I prefer to buy it to avoid the chance of contamination.

 Massage the lymph system with diluted Lavender essential oil.
 This video tutorial on lymphatic drainage for the ears is easy and gentle.